Hospiria/php-just-date/migration.md

 Note the minimum required PHP version is now 8.1.

+Warning - the serialize/unserialize mechanism has changed between v1 and v2.
+You cannot `unserialize()` using v2 from strings created with `serialize()` in v1.

 ### Constructor functions

 In version 1 you can directly construct instances of JustDate, JustTime and JustDate (the `__construct()` methods are public).
 In version 2, the constructors are no longer public so JustDate, JustTime and JustDate must be created via suitable static class methods instead.
 For all 3, there is new static method `make()` which takes the same areguments as the v1 `__construct()` method.